Yuliang-Liu/AWESOME-OCR-LLM/README.md

 ## Overview
 A curated survey of OCR in the era of large language models, covering visual text parsing, understanding, benchmarks, challenges, and perspective.
-Paper is coming soon.

 ## 🎉 News